Two for the Road (film): Plot

-The third trip takes place in June 1959, when the Wallaces travel for the first time on their own as a married couple, driving a rundown 1950 MG TD.
-This is the happiest of the couple's trips in France.
+The third trip takes place in 1959, when the Wallaces travel for the first time on their own as a married couple, driving a rundown car.
 Along the way, Joanna announces that she is pregnant.
-After the MG catches fire while driving, the Wallaces pull into a luxury hotel, the Domaine Saint-Just.
-They stay the night at the hotel and in the morning push the burnt-out car away.
-On the road, they are picked up in a Bentley S1 by a wealthy couple that was also staying at the Domaine.
-The couple, Maurice and Françoise Dalbret, mention that they need an architect, and after learning that this is Mark's profession, ask if he would help them.
-The Wallaces stay at the Dalbret villa in Ramatuelle, where Maurice gives him the details of the project and introduces him to his Greek partner Nikos Palamos.
-At the end of the trip Dalbret hires Mark to work for him.
+After the car catches fire, the Wallaces pull into a luxury hotel, the Domaine Saint-Just.
+They stay the night there and in the morning push the burnt-out car away.
+On the road, they are picked up in a Bentley S1 by Maurice and Françoise Dalbret, a wealthy couple who were also staying at the Domaine.
+The Wallaces travel south with the Dalbrets and stay at the latter's villa in Ramatuelle, where Maurice introduces Mark to his Greek partner, Nikos Palamos.
+At the end of the trip Maurice hires Mark to work for him.

-Sometime after the birth of the Wallaces' daughter, Mark travels alone to France in a red 1961 Triumph Herald.
-During the trip he spends a night in a hotel with a woman named Simone.
-This sequence includes a voiceover of Mark reading a letter to Joanna, in which he lies about his activities and claims disingenuously to miss her.
+After the birth of Caroline, the Wallaces' daughter, Mark travels alone to France.
+During the trip, he spends a night with someone named Simone.
+During this time, he writes to Joanna lying about his activities and claiming to "miss" her.

-In 1963, Mark and Joanna travel in the Triumph, now with their daughter Caroline, to see the project Mark is working on for Dalbret and Palamos.
-The Wallaces fight continually during the trip.
-When they arrive at the Dalbret property, Joanna meets Françoise's brother, David, and begins an affair with him.
+In 1963, Mark and Joanna travel with Caroline, to see the project Mark is working on for Dalbret and Palamos.
+At the Dalbret property, Joanna meets Françoise's brother, David, and begins an affair with him.
 After she and David spend the night together Mark confronts them, and Joanna confesses she is in love with David.
 David later gives her the choice to leave Mark and come with him, however, she elects to return to Mark.

-On their present trip in 1966, the Wallaces stay at or pass through many of the same locations from previous trips.
-During the drive, they discuss their failing marriage and the possibility of a divorce.
+In the present, the Wallaces discuss the possibility of a divorce.
 When they stop for the night in a hotel, Mark is engrossed in work and pays little attention to Joanna.
-They arrive finally at the house Mark designed for the Comte and Comtesse de Florac on the fictional Cap Valéry.
-There is a party at the house and the guests include David and his fiancée Sylvia, and Maurice.
-During the party, Mark receives a phone call from the potential client Hal Van Benius, who says that he has hired Mark for a job that will require him to be in the United States for two years.
-Mark and Joanna sneak out of the party and take a slow drive through the forest.
-While they drive, they admit to one another that despite their frequent unhappiness and past unfaithfulness, they love one another and could never be apart.
+They arrive at the house Mark designed for the Comte and Comtesse de Florac on the fictional Cap Valéry.
+There is a party there.
+During it, Mark receives a call from potential client Hal Van Benius, who says that he has hired him for a job that will require Mark to be in the United States for two years.
+Mark and Joanna sneak out of the party.
+While driving through the forest, they admit to one another that despite their frequent unhappiness and past unfaithfulness, they love one another and could never be apart.